 - Contained in ABB Group Code of Conduct, Principle 1 of the ABB Human Rights Policy and Principle 7 of ABB Social Policy.
-All countries were asked to formally report on this principle.
-Six substantiated cases of discrimination and 18 of harassment were reported in 2010, resulting in a range of disciplinary measures. - ABB also has country-specific procedures and programs to ensure that policies are fully observed.
+All countries were asked to formally report on this principle. - Five substantiated cases of discrimination and 32 of harassment were reported in 2011, resulting in six terminations, three resignations and a range of other measures, including warnings, counseling and further training. - ABB also has country-specific procedures and programs to ensure that policies are fully observed.